Life-Course Impact of Chronic Health Conditions: A family and whānau perspective

 Description

-This COMPASS-led research comprises four projects.
+This COMPASS-led research comprised four projects.

-- A team led by Dr Ofa Dewes (COMPASS) will undertake an in-depth qualitative study of Tokelauan families to assess the family, household and community strengths that allow people in those communities to thrive despite the challenges of living in families with chronic disease.
-The third and fourth studies will support the development of novel kaupapa Māori research methods that enable the investigation of both life-course and inter-generational impacts and interventions on hauora Māori.
+2. A team led by Dr Ofa Dewes (COMPASS) undertook an in-depth qualitative study of Tokelauan families to assess the family, household and community strengths that allow people in those communities to thrive despite the challenges of living in families with chronic disease.

-- A team at Te Pou Tiringa (Taranaki) led by Dr Mihi Ratima will develop the framework for assessing the power of kaupapa Māori early life and whānau programme, to transform outcomes for whanau Māori throughout the life-course and across generations.
+1. A team at Te Pou Tiringa (Taranaki) led by Dr Mihi Ratima will develop the framework for assessing the power of kaupapa Māori early life and whānau programme, to transform outcomes for whanau Māori throughout the life-course and across generations.

-- A team at University of Waikato led by Professor Tahu Kukutai will develop a novel whakapapa-centred methodology and framework for conceptualising and doing intergenerational research.
+2. A team at University of Waikato led by Professor Tahu Kukutai will develop a novel whakapapa-centred methodology and framework for conceptualising and doing intergenerational research.